openhouse/photo-filter/rfcs/0008-content-addressed-people-index.md

 ## 7 — Compatibility

-- Existing `GET /api/photos/by-filename/:filename/persons` behavior remains.
+- Existing `GET /api/photos/by-filename/:filename/persons` remains available
+  and now honors the same timestamped semantic identity precedence.
-- Existing filenames, person ordering, and empty-result semantics remain.
+- Existing requested filenames and empty-result semantics remain.
+Person ordering is deterministic.
+When duplicate album exports disagree, all known labels are retained instead of inheriting the legacy endpoint's first-album omission.
 - No photo or Photos-library data is mutated.
 - Clients without bulk support continue using the legacy endpoint.